 Full Length LSAT Course

-- Eighty classroom hours of instruction
+- Eighty hours of in-class instruction

 - Instructors who have scored in at least the 98th percentile on an officially administered Law School Admission Test

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 6500 questions)
+- The complete set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)

-- Four proctored (and eleven additional) full-length LSAT Prep Tests with comprehensive performance analyses available for each
+- Six proctored (and nine additional) full-length LSAT PrepTests and access to comprehensive score analyses for each

 Online LSAT Course

-- Over thirty hours of instructional videos featuring TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT
+- More than eighty hours of instructional videos featuring TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT

 - Access to TestMasters’ proven methods and techniques